 Q&A – THE ROLE AND IMPACT OF DIET AND EXERCISE IN BREAST CANCER CARE

-Join us on Thursday 14th November from 5-6:30pm (AEDT) as our panel of experts discuss the role and impact of diet and exercise in breast cancer.
+In our latest Q&A our panel of experts discussed the role and impact of diet and exercise in breast cancer.

 For breast cancer patients, maintaining a balanced diet and regular exercise is crucial for managing health and improving outcomes.